haosulab/SAPIEN/readme.md

 I currently do not have a detailed set up steps, but you need to do roughly the same steps.

 1. Download source code of PhysX.
 2. Read my `CMakeLists` to figure out what 3rd party libraries you need and modify the path accordingly.
-(Ask a CMake expert like Yuzhe if you are stuck)
 3. For the `optifuser` library (created by fbxiang), you can find it at https://github.com/fbxiang/optifuser.
 Follow the compilation instructions, and install without OptiX support.

 ## Coding style guide